MES History and Evolution

 1. Introduction of SCADA and DCS:

-• These systems laid the groundwork for MES by introducing real-time data acquisition.
+• These systems paved the way for MES by capturing real-time production data, a cornerstone of modern manufacturing intelligence.

 2. Emergence of Early MES Systems: